Robert M. Brosh Jr., Ph.D.

 Research Topics

 Roles of DNA Helicases in Genomic Stability: Genetic mutations in a class of molecular motor proteins known as helicases are linked to a growing number of human disorders, indicating that these enzymes have vitally important roles during replication, DNA repair, recombination and transcription.
 My research team believes that defining the biochemical and cellular functions of helicases will help us understand molecular defects associated with chromosomal variability.
-The focus of our group is genetic diseases frequently associated with premature aging, cancer, and/or mitochondrial dysfunction arising from mutations in genes encoding DNA helicases that operate uniquely in pathways of DNA repair and the replication stress response.
+The focus of our group is genetic diseases frequently associated with premature aging, cancer, and/or mitochondrial dysfunction arising from genetic variations in genes encoding DNA helicases that operate uniquely in pathways of DNA repair and the replication stress response.
 A special topic of interest is the application of small molecules to modulate helicase activity as a tool to assign specific helicase functions in vivo and potential development of therapeutic strategies.

 Biography